jamilemerlin/basic_ecommerce/README.md

-# basic_ecommerce
+# Basic E-commerce

-First e-commerce using Django and Bootstrap.
+> First e-commerce using Django and Bootstrap.